Owning original art is an enjoyable experience. Participating in its creation brings that experience to a whole different level.

 ~ Agnes Martin

-There are many great reasons to collect original art, but it’s my hope that first and foremost, people collect because they love art.
-Special art creation can be a capture of someone or something special – that certain person or memory of a moment in time.
-Sometimes it is a portrait of a personal treasure – a beautiful plane in flight, a custom motorcycle, or an exotic car.
+There are many great reasons to collect original art, but I hope that first and foremost, people collect because they love art.
+Special art creation can capture someone or something special – that certain person or memory of a moment in time.
+Sometimes it is a personal treasure portrait – a beautiful plane in flight, a custom motorcycle, or an exotic car.
 Anything is possible.

 Commissioned Creations —